 “Who gave himself for us to redeem us from all lawlessness and to purify for himself a people for his own possession who are zealous for good works.”— Titus 2:14 (ESV)

-Notice the two movements in this verse.
+There are two movements in this verse.
 First, Jesus redeemed us from something — “all lawlessness.”
 The chains of sin’s dominion have been cut.
 But second, He redeemed us for something — to be “a people for his own possession who are zealous for good works.”
-Redemption is not just rescue from a burning building.
-It is adoption into a family, placement in a home, and the beginning of a whole new life.
+Redemption is adoption into a family and the beginning of a whole new life.
 You have been bought back not to wander free without purpose, but to belong to Someone who treasures you.

 What It Means to Live as a Redeemed Person